Ketan-Chaudhary/Portfolio/README.md

 ## Contributing
 If you would like to contribute to this project or report any issues, please open an issue or create a pull request.

-This version mentions the technologies as requested.
-Feel free to adjust it further if needed!